Creator: Joanne Kaeding, Diane L. Velasquez, and Deborah Price

-- Libraries, in general, have made a concentrated effort to be accessible for patrons with disabilities.
+- Libraries, in general, have made a concentrated effort to be accessible to patrons with disabilities.
 This is shown in the incorporation of accessible formats like audiobooks and large print books and the physical accessibility of the library like wheelchair-accessible entrances.
 However, there is always room for improvement!

 - The literature and research collected by this article determined that there are still barriers in libraries for children with disabilities and their families.
 To create an inclusive library experience for children with disabilities, libraries need to focus on the following: